You are here

 - checking evidence that medical devices continue to comply with the Essential Principles

-- conducting periodic inspections of manufacturers
+- periodic inspections of manufacturers

 - requiring manufacturers and sponsors to report adverse events and other information involving their medical devices within specific timeframes.